Bachelor of Veterinary Medicine with an Intercalated Year

 - Students from countries outside the European Union (EU) who wish to undertake full-time study at the RVC are required to pay the international fee for their programme of study (please see Fee status section).

-- Information on Fees & Funding for existing students can be found here
+- Information on Fees & Funding can be found here

 Canadian Student Loans

 The Royal Veterinary College is not involved in processing your application for a loan, however we can confirm your student status; please direct your queries to the Financialaidoffice@rvc.ac.uk

 For an overview of the financial aid process for Canadian students, please visit the Campus Access website